 Dancehall Reggae Wedding Songs

-There are other dancehall artists who receive quite a bit of airplay, but their lyrics are really not suitable for wedding playlists unless it’s going to be a predominantly Caribbean audience.
-Dancehall artists such as Assassin, Busy Signal, Konshens, Mavado, Popcaan, Vybz Kartel are very popular on the dancehall scene and have sold millions of records/albums.
+There are other dancehall artists who receive quite a bit of airplay, but their lyrics are unsuitable for wedding playlists unless it’s a predominantly Caribbean audience.
+Dancehall artists such as Assassin, Busy Signal, Konshens, Mavado, Popcaan, and Vybz Kartel are popular on the dancehall scene and have sold millions of records/albums.

 Reggae is all music that has a rhythm accented with an offbeat usually on the second and fourth beats of each bar.
 In addition, the rhythm guitar emphasizes the third beat or holds the chord on the second beat until the fourth is played.
 The third beat’s speed and the use of complex bass is a signature of reggae music.

-Reggae formed from ska, mento and R&B styles of music.
+Reggae formed from ska, mento, and R&B styles of music.
 The biggest propitiator of reggae music is Bob Marley.
-Bob Marley started with musical group the Wailers promoting the image of the urban guerilla.
-Bob’s stardom peaked when he converted to a more soulful-pop melody sound in the early 70’s.
+Bob Marley started with the musical group the Wailers promoting the image of the urban guerilla.
+Bob’s stardom peaked when he converted to a more soulful-pop melody sound in the early 1970s.